carolunita/Liri/README.md

 You will need to have the following Node.js packages installed prior to running this application: dotenv, inquirer, node-spotify-api, request, and twitter.

 # Instructions
 In the command line, enter "node liri.js (command) (specify)."
 (Command) and (specify) are placeholders for user inputs.
 See below for a list of possible commands.
-Specify refers to a specific search query, such as a movie or song title, which is entered as a string.
+Specify refers to a specific search query, such as a movie or song title, which is entered as a string enclosed in quotes.

 # Commands
 1. my-tweets - Displays the user's last 10 tweets and their date of creation.